markjlyon/spaceopera/EPISODES.md

 ## SEASON TWO

-### EPISODE 02x07 - YOUR HONOR, LADIES AND GENTLEMEN OF THE JURY
+### EPISODE 02x07 - YOUR EXCELLENCY, LADIES AND LORDS OF THE JURY

 Lt Cmdr Tzimisce declares Countess Rosette is ready and fit to stand trial.